sarasazevedo/FEUP_COMP/README.md

-# FEUP_COMP
+# Compilers
-Project of the UC Compilers.
-LEIC, Year 3, Semester 2.
+This repository contains the project of the UC Software Engineer.